 - Have a view of yourself that is overly critical or harsh

 Like all other CAPS clinical services groups are held in a confidential setting with mental health professionals.
 A brief screening with the group leader(s) may be required prior to becoming a member.
-If you are interested in a group, come in or call to schedule a screening appointment.
+If you are interested in a group, come in or call to schedule a group preview appointment.

 Online Therapy Groups